MKme/Machine-Learning/README.md

 # Machine-Learning
-Eric's Fun with various flavors of machine learning on Arduino and other microcontrollers to Raspberry Pi Nano 33 BLE I use in videos https://amzn.to/36bWdsy
+Eric's Fun with various flavors of machine learning on Arduino and other microcontrollers to Raspberry Pi.
+It is now possible to run ML directly on microcontroller hardware using only kilobytes of memory.
+The Arduino Nano 33 BLE is directly sported as well as Pi

+Nano 33 BLE I use in videos https://amzn.to/36bWdsy